Codecademy/docs/content/ruby/concepts/jruby/jruby.md

 ### Global Interrupt Lock

-While Ruby can create threads and perform serial execution, Ruby has a Global Interrupter Lock, which means Ruby can only execute one code at a time.
-JRuby does not have this limitation and uses the JVM multi-threaded features to complete tasks faster by running code simultaneously.
+While Ruby can create threads and perform serial execution, Ruby has a Global Interrupter Lock, which means Ruby can only execute one thread at a time.
+JRuby does not have this limitation and uses the JVM's multi-threaded features to complete tasks faster by running code simultaneously.

 ### JRuby Advantages
 The advantages of using JRuby are high performance, real threading, and platform independence.
 JRuby achieves more requests per second by using the JVM's multi-threading.
 The JVM has over 20 years of experienced engineers working to solve many performance issues by enhancing concurrency, parallelism, memory garbage collection, and Just-in-Time(JIT) compiler.